To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 "If law could fix problems, we'd have a different world," she says.

-In some places, wait lists for residential treatment beds for kids in crisis can be months long.
+In some places, waitlists for residential treatment beds for kids in crisis can be months long.

 But even when beds are available, Walker says, some facilities are simply unwilling or unable to take a child who has a severe mental health condition or a co-occurring medical condition.